 Public service jobs don't require advanced degrees.
 But, if you are serious about your career goals in this area, do consider a master's degree.
 As these degree programs become more popular, enrolling now may put you ahead of the game.

 What Are Your Choices?

 - MBA: Master of Business Administration.
 These programs come with a variety of public sector “twists” such as Northwestern’s Social Enterprise concentration at the Kellogg School of Business.
-Net Impact's survey, Business as UNusual, outlined some one hundred socially-focused business school programs.
+Net Impact's survey, Business as UNusual, outlined the interest in and availability of socially-focused business school programs.